 DG AGRI chooses to present both its own indicator and the FADN indicator as the ratio of support to factor income.
-Factor income (or farm net value added) is the amount available to remunerate all factors of production (land, labour and capital, both external and own factors).
+As noted earlier, factor income is the amount available to remunerate all factors of production (land, labour and capital, both external and own factors).
 DG AGRI argues that agricultural factor income “is appropriate for evaluating the impact of changes in the level of public support (i.e. direct payments) on the capacity of farmers to reimburse capital, pay wages and rents as well as to reward its own production factors.
 This income indicator allows comparison between Member States, because the share of own and external production factors often differs significantly between Member States”.

 Nonetheless, farm family income (or entrepreneurial income, as it is called in the Eurostat economic accounts for agriculture), or the amount available to remunerate just the own factors of production, is a relevant concept for farm families.
 It is the amount that is available to the family in any particular year to support their own living standard while putting aside reserves (depreciation) to renew own capital.
 Thus, it can also be useful to compare direct payments or total subsidies to farm family income.
 While this is not done in the Farm Economic reports, these ratios can be calculated by outside users using the Public Database (for an example, see my blog post here where I show that operating subsidies amounted to 62% of farm family income over the 2004-2013 period).